-At the end of Fiscal Year (FY) 2013, the Texas Lottery had over 17,000 licensed retailers.
-The two largest groups, according to their North American Industry Classification System (NAICS) codes, are convenience stores and grocery stores.
+The Texas Lottery is invested in growing the licensed retailer base through sustained and strategic recruitment efforts allowing for greater product accessibility for the public and the potential for increased revenue to the state.
 As the retailer base is ever-changing, with multiple sales and acquisitions of locations, the Texas Lottery continues to streamline the licensing processes for retailers to make it easier for them to meet licensing requirements and to maintain updated records.
 Examples of agency initiatives include offering retailers the option to submit license renewals and general information updates via the Internet.
-There also is an ongoing effort to consolidate license expiration dates so that all licenses for multi-location retailers have a common renewal date.
+There is also an ongoing effort to consolidate license expiration dates so that all licenses for multi-location retailers have a common renewal date.
 The Texas Lottery also has created retailer-focused, web-based services to provide lottery financial and ticket inventory reporting to retailers.
 Working with retailers and industry associates to standardize lottery financial statements is a continuing initiative.